 Pressing t switches to a mode for selecting a stockpile to take ammo from.

-Exiting from the siege engine script via Esc reverts the view to the state prior to starting the script.
-ShiftEsc retains the current viewport, and also exits from the q mode to main menu.
+Exiting from the siege engine UI via Esc reverts the view to the state prior to starting the script.
+ShiftEsc retains the current viewport, and also exits from the q mode to the main map.